 Editor's note: The iPhone 5c was released 6 months ago today.
-Since I've been using the iPhone 5s almost exclusively since then I wanted someone else, someone who's been using the iPhone 5c day in and day out, to write the follow up for Apple's other new phone.
+Since I've been using the iPhone 5s almost exclusively, I wanted someone who'd been using the iPhone 5c day in and day out to write the follow up for Apple's other new phone.
 Someone perhaps not as steeped in the world of Apple and technology.
 So...
 I asked my mom.
 Here's her review.— Rene

 Hello iMore!
 I've been using an iPhone 5c for almost 6 months now and so my son, Rene, asked me to share some thoughts on what that experience has been like.
 I'll start by saying that while the iPhone 5c isn't my first mobile phone it's the first one I've really used.
 Many years ago, after getting stuck on a highway for 5 hours in the middle of a blizzard, my children convinced me to get a mobile.
 It was a flip phone, free on contract.
 I took the minimal service plan possible and only kept it in case of emergency.
 Every time my 3-year contract was up I would renew for whatever the next free flip phone was.
 I never texted.
 I never took pictures.
 I never did much of anything because doing much of anything was an incredible chore.

 Then, a few years ago, my children gave me an iPad 2 for my birthday.
 We'd had computers in the house going back to the Apple II plus.
 I currently have an iMac.
 I do much more on my iPad than I've ever done any computer before it.
 I search the internet.
 I watch videos.
 I read and listen to my books.
 I read my newspaper.
 I use iMessage and FaceTime to stay connected to my children and my friends.